Lionel Logue: Treatment of George VI

 As a speech therapist, Logue was self-taught and was initially dismissed by the medical establishment as a quack, but he worked with the Duke from the late 1920s into the mid-1940s.

 Before ascending the throne as George VI, the Duke of York dreaded public speaking because of a severe stammer; his closing speech at the British Empire Exhibition at Wembley on 31 October 1925 proved an ordeal for speaker and listeners alike.
 The Duke resolved to find some way to manage his stammer, and engaged Logue in 1926 after being introduced to him by Lord Stamfordham.

 Diagnosing poor co-ordination between the Duke's larynx and thoracic diaphragm, Logue prescribed a daily hour of vocal exercises.
 Logue's treatment gave the Duke the confidence to relax and avoid tension-induced muscle spasms.
 As a result, he only occasionally stammered.
 By 1927, he was speaking confidently and managed his address at the opening of the Old Parliament House in Canberra without stammering.

-Logue was often called over the years when the king was expected to make a speech, and was regularly invited to the Royal Family's Christmas dinner party in order to assist with the Christmas message.
+Logue was often called over the years when the King was expected to make a speech, and he was regularly invited to the royal family's Christmas dinner party to assist with the Christmas message.
 Their relationship was featured in a film, a play and a book.

 Honours

-In 1944, King George VI appointed Logue a Commander of the Royal Victorian Order (CVO), elevating him from Member of the Order (MVO), which had been conferred upon Logue at the time of George VI's Coronation.
+In 1944, King George VI appointed Logue a Commander of the Royal Victorian Order (CVO), elevating him from Member of the Order (MVO), which had been conferred upon Logue at the time of George VI's coronation.

 King George VI died on 6 February 1952.
 On 26 February 1952, Logue wrote to the late king's wife, Queen Elizabeth The Queen Mother:

 The Queen Mother replied: "I think that I know perhaps better than anyone just how much you helped the King, not only with his speech, but through that his whole life and outlook on life.
 I shall always be deeply grateful to you for all you did for him."